tule1213/kotlin-web-site/docs/topics/tour/kotlin-tour-intermediate-functions.md

 * `sendNotification()`, which has a function parameter `recipientAddress` and returns a string.
 * `getNextAddress()`, which has no function parameters and returns a string.

-The example creates a variable `addr` that has nullable `String` type.
+The example creates a variable `addr` that has a nullable `String` type.
 But this becomes a problem when you call the `sendNotification()` function because the `sendNotification()` function doesn't expect that `addr` could be a `null` value.
 The compiler reports an error as a result: